Gargipaul/sql-challenge/README.md

+## sql-challenge
-## sql-challengeUsing records of employees of a corporation from the 1980s and 1990s in the form of six CSV files, the following is performed:
+Using records of employees of a corporation from the 1980s and 1990s in the form of six CSV files, the following is performed:

 ## Data Modeling:
 The CSVs are inspected to sketch out an ERD of the tables using tool at (http://www.quickdatabasediagrams.com).
 An ERD diagram is attached as a result.